assyrianic/Tagha/README.md

 ## End Goals list
 - [ ] complete, seamless embeddability to C (and by extension C++) programs.
 As smooth as how Angelscript binds to C++.
 - [ ] compatibility of as much of the C standards possible, including C11.
-- [ ] implement a compiler that generates the bytecode for this VM.
+- [ ] implement a compiler or compiler backend that generates bytecode for this VM.
 Possibility: Make GCC output Tagha bytecode using a custom GCC Backend but will take alot of effort.
-Maybe use Clang/LLVM backend to output Tagha bytecode.
+Maybe use Clang/LLVM backend to output Tagha bytecode?
 - [ ] Windows compatibility/availability.
 - [ ] Ultimate Goal: VM can bootstrap itself! (compiled to TaghaVM bytecode and ran by TaghaVM itself).